Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 balos beach

-Keep your eyes on the ground for eventual rocks and terrain irregularities but don’t forget to look up from time to time too.
-You will certainly spot some of the local vultures up in the sky.
+Keep your eyes on the ground for eventual rocks and terrain irregularities, but don’t forget to look up occasionally.
+You will undoubtedly spot some of the local vultures up in the sky.

-One place worth a stop is the chapel of Agia Irini, a rather isolated little church on the edge of the cliff that overlooks the bay of Kissamos.
+One place worth a stop is the chapel of Agia Irini, a somewhat isolated little church on the edge of the cliff that overlooks the bay of Kissamos.

 Hiking from Falasarna – Avoid it!

-This alternative road is only for those who enjoy extreme adventures, the hike from Falasarna to Balos goes along the rugged western coast of the Gramvousa peninsula, with very cliffs plummetting right into the sea.
+This alternative road is only for those who enjoy extreme adventures.
+The hike from Falasarna to Balos goes along the rugged western coast of the Gramvousa peninsula, with cliffs plummetting right into the sea.

-It’s a very dangerous trail and the whole hike can last up to 8 hours.
+It’s a very dangerous trail; the whole hike can last up to 8 hours.
 You should not venture on this path without the required resources, excellent hiking shoes, hiking poles, and plenty of water.

 My instinct advises you to avoid the experience altogether unless you’re a very experienced hiker.

-On the other hand, both locals and experts recommend only facing this adventure in groups and never as a solo traveler.
+On the other hand, both locals and experts recommend facing this adventure only in groups and never as solo travelers.

 Hiking to Cape Vouxa